The Queensland Parliament must be reformed to reflect the political diversity of the people of Queensland through proportional representation.

 The Queensland Greens believe that:

-A democratic parliamentary system requires:
+A democratic parliamentary system should include:

-- Bill or Charter of Rights,
+- a Charter of Rights,

 - separation of powers,